Us v. World Revisited

 Did you know the gradual metamorphic act of life we are part of also includes animals?

-Did you know animals are sentient beings like yourself?
+Did you know animals are sentient beings like ourselves?

 Did you know animals not only influence the living environments of the planet but also lead “complex lives that involve feelings and mental control?”1